lordraw77/open-automator/README.md

 ### This module is for make an http get

+#### In host e port variable can use F-string syntax for replace with variable loadded in running

 | Parameter Name   | Parameter Description       |
 |-------------|:----------:
 | host | ip o fqdn host to call  |